List Crawls: The Complete Guide to Targeted SEO Crawling

 Competitor Gap Analysis

-Compile a list of competitor URLs from a backlink tool or keyword research platform and run a list crawl to analyze their on-page structure, heading hierarchy, schema usage, and page speed signals.
+Compile a list of competitor URLs from a backlink tool or keyword research platform and run a list crawl to analyze their on-page structure, heading hierarchy, schema markup usage, and page speed signals.
+Specifically, this approach lets you benchmark competitor content at scale without manual review.

 Scenario 05